 As a Soldier, you will face many changes in your military career.
 Your finances can remain steady through every milestone, with proper planning.

 The Army Family Web Portal OLMS is the official site for the distributed learning milestone training.
-Click here to earn your certificate of completion.
-The training on this site is for additional information only.

 Stay informed through one-stop access to the latest policy concerning financial readiness.
 Keep up on financial policies that impact you.

 Department of Defense Instruction 1322.31, “Common Military Training,” provides guidance for required military training policy, responsibilities and procedures.